When the CRM does not reflect the business

 The engagement: a relationship-rich platform with a shallow CRM

 Protabyte worked with a growing platform in the life sciences and diagnostics space.
 The organization had built a product platform with genuine operational depth.
-Customer accounts were associated with biological entities (specimens, animals, or similar assets), each with classification attributes, registry affiliations, lineage relationships, and a history of diagnostic tests purchased.
+Customer accounts were associated with managed assets (specimens, classified entities, or similar domain objects), each with classification attributes, registry affiliations, relational data, and a history of diagnostic tests purchased.
 This relationship structure was the foundation of every meaningful marketing and growth conversation the business needed to have.

 The CRM had none of it.
 Contacts and companies were present.
-The richer domain (the entities, the classifications, the lineage signals, the test gaps, the registry eligibility) did not exist in any structured form that marketing could act on.
-Campaigns could not answer the questions that actually drove conversion: which accounts have entities that qualify for a test they have never purchased?
-Which entities have recorded relatives but no ancestry panel?
-Which breeders have multiple entities with incomplete genetic profiles?
+The richer domain (the assets, the classifications, the relational signals, the test gaps, the registry eligibility) did not exist in any structured form that marketing could act on.
+Campaigns could not answer the questions that actually drove conversion: which accounts have assets that qualify for a test they have never purchased?
+Which assets have recorded relationships but no follow-on panel?
+Which accounts have multiple assets with incomplete testing profiles?

 The gap between the operational data available and the marketing capability it should have enabled was significant.
 Addressing it required designing a CRM architecture, not configuring a marketing tool.